mani7563/MiniProjcet/README.md

 >>TensorFlow is an open-source library developed by Google primarily for deep learning applications.
 It also supports traditional machine learning.
 TensorFlow was originally developed for large numerical computations without keeping deep learning in mind.

 >>keras:Keras is used for creating deep models which can be productized on smartphones.
 Keras is also used for distributed training of deep learning models.
-Keras is used by companies such as Netflix, Yelp, Uber, etc
+Keras is used by companies such as Netflix, Yelp, Uber, etc.

 >>